-The United Kingdom will require an electronic visa for all travelers starting in early January (as will the European Union later in that same year).
-The application process is now open since November 27, so here’s everything you need to know about the United Kingdom Electronic Travel Authorisation (UK ETA).
+The United Kingdom requires an electronic visa for all travelers since January 2025 (as will the European Union later this year).
+The application process is very simple, like almost all electronic visas.
+But to help you, we’ll look at everything you need to know about the United Kingdom Electronic Travel Authorisation (UK ETA).

-Yes, they don’t call it an electronic visa (eVisa), but an electronic travel authorisation is the same thing: you need to apply for permission to enter before you check in for your flight.
+Yes, they don’t call it an electronic visa (eVisa), but an electronic travel authorization is the same thing: you need to apply for permission to enter before you check in for your flight.

 (The EU calls it that, too.
 Theirs is not yet open for applications and doesn’t even have an official start date, so you can relax for now.
+In theory, it shouldn’t be for many months.
 We’ll let you know as soon as something is announced; sign up for our free newsletter to never miss an important travel update!)

-Here are the details of the United Kingdom Electronic Travel Authorisation.
+Here are the details of the United Kingdom Electronic Travel Authorisation (UK ETA).

 Overview of the UK Electronic Travel Authorisation (UK ETA)